narendrapatel6321-dotcom/Lunar-Lander/README.md

 - If video recording fails, ensure ffmpeg is installed on your system and that the rendering mode is supported.
 - To re-record evaluation videos, remove or rename the `videos/` folder or change the `name_prefix` in `main.py`.

-## Contributing

-Contributions are welcome.
-Typical workflow:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feat/my-feature`
-3. Commit changes: `git commit -m "Add feature"`
-4. Push branch and open a pull request

-Suggested improvements: add CLI flags, add tests for the replay buffer and training loop, add hyperparameter config files, include a license file, and add CI (GitHub Actions).

-## License

-No LICENSE file was detected in the repository.
-Add a LICENSE (for example MIT) if you want to make the project explicitly open-source.

-## Acknowledgements

-- OpenAI Gym / Gymnasium Lunar Lander environment
-- Any third-party assets used for visuals or audio (add attributions here if applicable)

 ## Contact

 Repository owner: narendrapatel6321-dotcom
 GitHub: https://github.com/narendrapatel6321-dotcom/Lunar-Lander

----

-If you'd like, I can (on your confirmation):
-- Commit this README.md directly to `main`, or create a new branch and push the file and open a PR (you will need to create the PR on GitHub).
-- Add an MIT LICENSE file and a minimal CLI wrapper for `main.py` so training/evaluation can be toggled with flags.